snowch/hsm-guide/book.md

 !0000ND007B44AC1DDEE2A94B0007-E000
 ```

-TODO - describe what this response means.
+TODO - describe what this response is telling us.

 #####  Connecting with a Java Client